 "I've never been afraid of insects, and I've never been afraid of bees," she said.

-She was heading into retirement when she got to talking with Aubrey Golding of Paradise Farms, a honeybee farm business that sells beeswax candles, honey and other products.
+She was heading into retirement when she got to talking with Aubrey Goulding of Paradise Farms, a honeybee farm business that sells beeswax candles, honey and other products.

-Dempsey attended a beekeeping course taught by Golding and decided to give it a go, even recruiting her husband to build the hives.
+Dempsey attended a beekeeping course taught by Goulding and decided to give it a go, even recruiting her husband to build the hives.

 Dempsey is knowledgeable on a lot of topics related to bees, including the social — and sexual — hierarchy.

 The drones, or the males, "their only one job in the world is to mate with the queen," she explained.

 "Then they have this mating flight and the queen will mate with 15 or 20 fellas.
 She has the best weekend or 10 days of her life," Dempsey said.

 "And it better be good because she's going to go back in the hive after that and never come out again.
 And she will do nothing except lay eggs for the rest of her life.
 So it's a weekend to remember."

 The queen can lay up to 2,000 eggs a day so "the hive can fill up really, really fast," according to Dempsey, which is crucial.